lizzies/pdfmd/README.md

 * **No cloud processing:** All computation happens locally
 * **No background requests:** Completely offline operation

-Every step, extraction, OCR, reconstruction, and rendering—happens **locally on your machine**.
+Every step—extraction, OCR, reconstruction, and rendering—happens **locally on your machine**.

 ### Trusted for Sensitive Workflows